timmy168/TP-SRL-Habitat-Rearrange-Challenge-2022-Study/README.md

     1. Train the Navigation skill.
 Use the exact same command as the above, but replace every instance of "pick" with "nav_to_obj".
     1. Copy the checkpoints for the different skills to the `data/models` directory in the Habitat Challenge directory.
 There should now be three files `data/models/[nav,pick,place].pth`.

-1. Instead of training the skills, you can also use the provided pre-trained skills.
-Download the skills via
+1. Instead of training the skills, you can also use the provided trained skills.
+Download the skills via [models](https://drive.google.com/drive/folders/1g1CKh_uclKiFxCiL59F3lBRxiyXtT8kF)

 1. Finally, evaluate the combined policies on the minival dataset for the `rearrange_easy` task from the command line.
 First enter the `habitat-challenge` directory.
 Ensure, you have the datasets installed in this directory as well.
 If not, run `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`.
     ```bash